 What Is The Difference Between Supply Chain Management and Logistics?

-Supply chain management is about the collaboration and partnerships to get the goods from raw material to the end consumer; it is about the partnerships and alliances within this process.
-Logistics is one part of supply chain management; logistics involves moving the goods from one place to another.
+Supply chain management is about the collaboration and partnerships to get the goods from raw materials to the end consumer; it is about the partnerships and alliances within this process.
+Logistics is one part of supply chain management; logistics involves moving goods from one place to another.
 The logistics providers will also store the goods and send them to the end consumer in some instances.

 By clicking here, you can learn more by reading our blog What Is The Difference Between Supply Chain Management and Logistics? by clicking here.